ash-weaver/eve-online-general-store-helper/readme.md

 I'm using [postgresql](https://www.postgresql.org/) as the database for this project.

 The geography db tables are set up with `psql -d <db name> -f geography_setup.psql` command from project root.

+The file `sample_sql_queries.sql` has sample sql queries as a demonstration that the database is working.

 ## Context
 Eve online is an online spaceships game.
 All players are moving around and fighting and scheming in a shared universe.
 Eve online is different than most games in that basically every item (ships, guns, bullets, boxes, drugs, starbases) is manufactured by players from raw materials collected by other players.
 It is somewhat laborious to travel long distances and moving large volumes of items is a specialized skill, so several large marketplaces have developed over time.
 These markets are very competitive with high volume and low margins for merchants.